alieliacik/MovieDB-API--Styled-Components-Master/README.md

 <h1 style='text-align:center;'> MOVIE DB API </h1>

 <strong> In this project, I used the most updated React Js futures with Styled Components, I used CSS Transition to animate when unmount something from DOM.
-I took data from THE MOVIE DATABASE API and showed user different data in different situations with nice animations. .</strong>
+I took data from THE MOVIE DATABASE API and showed user different data in different situations with nice animations. .
+The project is has responsive design for all devices. </strong>

 &nbsp;